Careers

 Genomics: Proven and emerging molecular platforms for clinical sample analysis

-Headquartered in Montreal (Canada), the company operates globally with over 700 employees in its eleven facilities located in Canada, USA, Belgium, Australia, and China.
+Headquartered in Montreal (Canada), the company operates globally with over 700 employees in its ten facilities located in Canada, USA, Belgium, Australia, and China.

 To learn more about our China offering, click here.